Social Justice, Racial Equity Collaborative (SJREC): Transforming from the Inside Out

 Sophia Institute has been at work for 16 years as convener, thought leader, and also spiritual leader, working for transformative change, for a more just, sustainable, and conscious world.
 Sophia means Divine Wisdom in the ancient Greek and embodies the Feminine.

-The Sophia Institute’s vision and mission is centered on cultivating the rise of the Feminine, and divine wisdom, in the hearts of women and men, fostering the best in the human potential, for a more egalitarian world, one that is transformed from power over to power with, from domination to collaboration and partnership.
+The Sophia Institute’s vision and mission is centered on cultivating the rise of the Feminine, and wisdom, in the hearts of women and men, fostering the best in the human potential, for a more just and egalitarian world, one that is transformed from power over to power with, from domination to collaboration and partnership.

 This has been an extraordinary time for us in Charleston, with so much being catalyzed, and out of the horrific tragedy of Mother Emanuel and the Grace that filled our city, more and more of us have begun to realize that we don’t want to return to “comfortable silence”, as President Obama said in his eulogy for Rev. Pinckney, and that we want to join forces, roll up our sleeves, and do the work for social justice and racial equity that needs to be done and with an approach that is guided by the wisdom of our hearts, from the inside out.